compiler-ullman/CYPHER_PROTOCOL/README.md

 # HOW TO USE ?

-> * <key-1> is a 32 character encryption key for the server and decryption key for client
+> * Encryption is a 32 character encryption key for the server and decryption key for client
-> * <key-2> is a 32 character encryption key for the client and decryption key for server
+> * Decryption is a 32 character encryption key for the client and decryption key for server
-> * Altough <key-1> and <key-2> can be kept same for any reason
+> * Altough encryption and decryption can be kept same for any reason
 > * request_processor in server initialisation is a method/function that user have to define and it is used to process the request recieved from client
 > * responce_processor in client initialisation is a method/function that user have to define and it is used to process the responce recieved from server